Cortical granule

-Cortical granules are regulatory secretory organelles (ranging from 0.2 um to 0.6 um in diameter) found within oocytes and are most associated with polyspermy prevention after the event of fertilization.
+Cortical granules are regulatory secretory organelles (ranging from 0.2 μm to 0.6 μm in diameter) found within oocytes and are most associated with polyspermy prevention after the event of fertilization.
 Cortical granules are found among all mammals, many vertebrates, and some invertebrates.
 Within the oocyte, cortical granules are located along the cortex, the region furthest from the cell's center.
 Following fertilization, a signaling pathway induces the cortical granules to fuse with the oocyte's cell membrane and release their contents into the oocyte's extracellular matrix.
 This exocytosis of cortical granules is known as the cortical reaction.
 In mammals, the oocyte's extracellular matrix includes a surrounding layer of perivitelline space, zona pellucida, and finally cumulus cells.
 Experimental evidence has demonstrated that the released contents of the cortical granules modify the oocyte's extracellular matrix, particularly the zona pellucida.
 This alteration of the zona pellucida components is known as the zona reaction.
 The cortical reaction does not occur in all mammals, suggesting the likelihood of other functional purposes for cortical granules.
 In addition to modifying the oocyte's extracellular matrix and establishing a block to polyspermy, the exocytosis of cortical granules may also contribute towards protection and support of the developing embryo during preimplantation.
 Once the cortical granules complete their functions, the oocyte does not replenish them.